been getting bugger-all interesting emails of late - most correspondence

-late, it seems a shame not to share at least some of them with
+it seems a shame not to share what I've got over the years with

-you.
-So, now we have a correspondence page.
-I'll only print
+you, so now we have an official Correspondence page.
+I'll only

-the most complimentary, the most abusive, or the most bizarre,
+print the most complimentary, the most abusive, or the most

-(and the occasional lame one from somebody famous), so knock
+bizarre, (and the occasional lame one from somebody famous),

 raves on Spectrum records of all vintages and some nice things